vanilla/docs/content/developer/addons/theme-hooks.md

 ### base_render_before()

 This runs on every single page load before the render.
 This includes the Dashboard so be sure to exclude it!
 This is also a good place to use the `Gdn_Controller` method `setData()` to inject data into your Smarty templates.
+For details on these controller methods, see our [framework documentation](/developer/framework/controllers/#setdata-and-data).

 For information about using this injected data see [Accessing Controller Data with Smarty](/developer/smarty/#accessing-controller-data-with-smarty).
 If you're trying to verify that the data that is getting passed into the template, try out the [{debug} function](/developer/smarty/functions/#function-debug) in smarty.

 ### setup()

-This runs when your theme is enabled.
+This runs when when an addon is first enabled.
 This is a good place for setting configuration values your theme may rely on, but is not required.
+Sometimes it may be desirable to put most of this content inside the [structure() method](#structure) and call structure from the setup method.
+See the [example below](#example).

 ### structure()

 This update function is called every time you reach the `/utility/update` endpoint.
 Many plugins use this as a place to update the database, but it can be a good place for configuration values as well, and can be used to manually create a category, discussion, Pocket, etc that your theme relies on.
+See the [example below](#example).

 This event is optional.